Sina-KH/TonCoin-Wallet-iOS-Contest/README.md

 ### :lock:  Sodium

-Sodium is used to implement encryption algorithms in `Bridge API`, on iOS 12+.
+Sodium is used to implement encryption algorithms in `Bridge API`.
 It includes Clibsodium that can be rebuilt and used, from [libsodium repository](https://github.com/jedisct1/libsodium).

 ### :hammer: BuildConfig